Modern Slavery Statement - Whitworths

 All our raw material, packaging and indirect suppliers go through an approval process prior to commencement of supply.
 In addition to questionnaires and audits, we require all our suppliers to register with SEDEX, and share information on their human rights, environmental, and business ethics policies and practices.
 We use this information to stratify the risk associated with the supplier, and to manage the supply relationship appropriately.

-Our approval of suppliers is risk based and focuses on three areas.
+Our approval of supplIers is risk based and focuses on three areas.
 Firstly, we focus on country, identifying higher risk countries.
 We also risk assess specific raw material supply chains, identifying those where particular concerns exist, such as those for Cashew Nuts, Hazelnuts, and Coconut.
 Thirdly, we assess the individual suppliers within these supply chains and countries.
-We request all suppliers in high-risk countries to be SMETA audited on an annual basis.
+We request all high-risk suppliers to be SMETA audited on a bi-annual basis.

 We use a number of tools to mitigate risk, and to ensure modern slavery is not practiced.
-This may include setting specific criteria for sites we work with, refusing to work with factories that outsource certain process steps, refusing to source some products from countries that are deemed to present an unmanageable risk, and to use Direct Worker Communication to better understand workers experience of our suppliers.
+This may include setting specific criteria for sites we work with and declining to work with factories that outsource certain process steps.
+Where we deem a country or region of origin to present an unmanageable risk, we will not source from that country or region.
+In 2024 we instigated checks on the controlling interests of suppliers in high risk countries.
+We use Direct Worker Communication to better understand workers experience of our suppliers, taking good practice from the SMETA audit ethos.
 Audit frequency is also established according to the risk rating, the higher the risk the higher the frequency.

 Whitworths approach to due diligence within our supply chain is guided by our Responsible Sourcing Policy.
 A copy of which is issued to all prospective suppliers as part of a Supplier Introduction Pack and ways of working with our business.
 Whilst we are mindful of the limitations of audits, our audit programme is a critical enabler in the discovery and management of modern slavery risks throughout our supply chain.

-We are active members of SEDEX (Supplier Ethical Data Exchange) and continue to use their system and tools to map our supply chains, assess key areas of risk and monitor improvement activity across our supply chain.
+We are an active Buyer/ Supplier member of SEDEX (Supplier Ethical Data Exchange) and continue to use their system and tools to map our supply chains, assess key areas of risk and monitor improvement activity across our supply chain.
+We review all SMETA audits carried out at our suppliers’ sites, and ensure corrective actions, and where appropriate remediations are carried out.
+Suppliers with critical non-compliances are reviewed, and their progress towards full compliance supported.
+Delisting is retained as a last resort option for suppliers who fail to resolve critical non-compliances.

 As a supplier to our customers, we are audited against their individual Codes of Practice, of which ethical standards form part of the audit scope.
 It is a requirement that we be ethically compliant to gain approval as a supplier.
 We are also third party audited by accreditation bodies and ethical standards are part of these audit scopes.
 Internally, audits are carried out against customer and accreditation bodies’ codes of practice and standards as a means of continuous improvement.